Skip to main content

 Project Details

-• 1-4 pages research proposal
+• 1–4 page research proposal

-• Supporting letter by experimental supervisor
+• Supporting letter from the experimental supervisor

-• Supporting letter by theoretical supervisor
+• Supporting letter from the theoretical supervisor

-• 1-3 pages CV
+• 1–3 page CV

 Referees Suggestions

-• Full Name
+• Full name

 • Email